Nino-cunei/uruk/docs/transcription.md

 in a geometrical sense.
 Lines, columns, faces, tablets are built up from quads, eventually.

 However, a quad can be filled by more than one *sign*.
 So, from a textual perspective, a *quad* is not yet the basic level.

 We get quads from lines by splitting the line material (the part after the number) on white space.
 There is one complication: numerals.
 A numeral in transcription is

     2(N19)

 A numeral is a *sign* that maybe connected to a quad, either before or after.
-In the transcription, the connection is marked with ` , ` :
+In the transcription, the connection is marked with `,` :

     1.a.
 3(N01) , APIN~a 3(N57) UR4~a

 Here numeral `3(N01)` is connected to quad `APIN~a` .

 Before splitting line material on white space, we remove the white space around `,`.

+If the line starts with `,` we remove it.

 After the splitting, we end up with quads that may have a numeral attached before or after.